 And as Trump stated in his tweet, all of these proposed budget cuts are designed to give “the biggest tax cut in U.S. history.”
 And who will benefit from this gargantuan tax cut?
 Well, again, you don’t need to be an expert to know that when the Republicans are in control of government, the rich often benefit the most.

-The good news is that the Senate budget passed Thursday is only a blueprint for tax reform -- it’s not yet final.
-It now goes to the GOP-controlled House, where some changes might need to be made to address their concerns that the Senate bill would grow the deficit
+The good news is that the Senate budget passed Thursday is only a blueprint for tax reform – it’s not yet final.
+It now goes to the GOP-controlled House, where some changes might need to be made to address their concerns that the Senate bill would grow the deficit to unacceptable levels.

 Recent reports indicate that House Republicans may simply adopt the Senate approved plan because they are feeling pressure not just from Trump but also from wealthy GOP donors, who have threatened to put up challengers against sitting congressmen if they fail to deliver.